What Is Customer Education? (+Best Software, Types of Programs)

 Customer education has become a must-have feature for business productivity in today’s age of flexible work.

-But with 30% of education programs in 2021 being under a year old, it’s an emerging priority that many companies are still learning to navigate.
-In this blog, we break down everything you need to decide what your customer education strategy should look like.
+But with 30% of current customer education programs still lacking maturity, it’s an emerging priority that many companies are still learning to navigate.

-What Is the Best Customer Education Software?
+What Is Customer Education & Training?

 How do you decide when customer education is worth the investment?
 You’ll likely benefit from having a defined set of customer resources if your product falls into one of these categories: